jbpost2/TeachingWithR/CourseFiles.md

 Justin teaches the following three courses for [Data Matters](https://datamatters.org/), a week-long series of one and two-day courses aimed at students and professionals in business, research, and government.
 The material is open to anyone.
+Feel free to use these materials for any educational purpose\!

 <hr>